 IMIC - Unlocking West Africa’s Potential

 IMIC’s strategy, in conjunction with its privately held strategic partner African Iron Ore Group, is to work with African countries, including those that are officially classified as highly indebted, to create fully fundable solutions for infrastructure provision.
 In addition, IMIC will look to acquire interests in or control of junior iron ore miners where there is an opportunity for an infrastructure solution.

 AIOG, through its extensive regional expertise and strategic alliances, will take the lead in developing iron ore mining related infrastructure solutions.
-It is intended that the infrastructure projects will be largely debt funded with whatever equity component is required being provided by IMIC in view of its ability, as a company whose shares are traded on AIM, to access the capital markets.
+It is intended that the infrastructure projects will be largely debt funded with whatever equity component is required being provided by IMIC in view of its ability, to access the capital markets.